SAE/AISI 4340 Alloy Steel (UNS G43400)

 Applications of 4340 Alloy Steel

-AISI 4340 steel finds application in various industries due to its exceptional strength, toughness, and heat treatability.
-Some common applications of 4340 steel include:
+AISI 4340 steel finds applications in various industries due to its exceptional strength, toughness, and heat treatability.
+Key applications include:

 - Aerospace: Components in aircraft and aerospace industry such as landing gear components, engine parts, structural parts, and gears.